rprimmer/fix-hosts-c/C-Design-Spec.md

 Where possible, will try to maintain the same structure in the C program as exists in the bash script, such as function and variable names.

 ### Globals
 Globals in Bash are the default.
-In C we may be able to dispense with these.
+In C we may be able to dispense with these, though `#define` statements will still be helpful for the preprocessor.

 ### Use of system(3)
 Some of the functions in the bash script (e.g., reading and writing) can be accomplished in C with library functions or system calls, other cannot.
 For those cases, will experiment with different methods.